Blankenburg (Harz): Economy and infrastructure

 The most important economic factors for Blankenburg (Harz) are tourism and facilities for spa and health industry.
 In addition there are several small to medium sized businesses.
 The largest industrial concern in the town is the Harzer Werke Motorentechnik with about 60 employees, which grew out of a grey iron foundry founded in about 1870.

 Transport

 Blankenburg (Harz) station is a terminus and has a bypass for goods traffic.
-There is a conecction to Elbingerode (Rübeland Railway) (goods trains only) and Halberstadt.
+There is a connection to Elbingerode (Rübeland Railway) (goods trains only) and Halberstadt.
 The regional express line RE31 operated by Abellio Mitteldeutschland connects Blankenburg and Halberstadt hourly and Magdeburg every 2 hours since December 2018.
 In the 20th century there was a line to Thale and Quedlinburg.

-Blankenburg (Harz) is located next to the A 36, which was former known as the B 6n, and is linked to it over two junctions: Blankenburg Ost and Blankenburg Mitte.
-In addition the B 27 federal road runs southwest and the B 81 north to south through Blankenburg (Harz).
+Blankenburg (Harz) is located next to the A 36, which was formerly known as the B 6n, and is linked to it over two junctions: Blankenburg Ost and Blankenburg Mitte.
+In addition, the B 27 federal road runs southwest and the B 81 north to south through Blankenburg (Harz).